EducationalTestingService/skll/doc/run_experiment.rst

 If you're using :ref:`ARFF <arff>`, :ref:`CSV <csv>`, or :ref:`TSV <csv>` files, the class labels for each instance are assumed to be in a column with this name.
 If no column with this name is found, the data is assumed to be unlabelled.
-Defaults to ``'y'``.
+Defaults to ``y``.
 For ARFF files only, this must also be the final column to count as the label (for compatibility with Weka).

 .. _ids_to_floats: